billthefarmer/blog/blog/content/post/2015-08-31-move-linux-mint-root-partition.md

 #grub-install --boot-directory=/mnt/boot /dev/sdc
 ```

-However, because grub2 uses partition uuids to identify partitions, and because the new partition kept it&#8217;s uuid, it just booted the old location.
+However, because grub2 uses partition uuids to identify partitions, and because the new partition kept it&rsquo;s uuid, it just booted the old location.
 So I created a new uuid and tried again:

 ```shell
 #uuidgen